 FRANCIS E. QUINLAN.
 Brigadier General Francis E. Quinlan, United States Marine Corps Reserve (Ret.) has served as a director since September 2011.
 General Quinlan has practiced law for nearly thirty years, most recently at Newmeyer & Dillion LLP since May 2011.
 Before entering the practice of law he was an agent with the Federal Bureau of Investigation.
 As a reserve officer he performed active duty in command positions at the Squadron, Air Group, Air Wing, Marine Expeditionary Force and Joint Force levels of the United States Marine Corps.
-He has served for ten years as a board director and chairman of the audit committee of Irvine Company LLC; is founding audit committee chairman and member of the investment committee of the California State Compensation Insurance Fund; and is chairman of the audit committee of Santa Fe Trust, Inc. and its sister company, Independent Trust Company of America, LLC.
-Prior to joining the Board he served on the audit committee of Convoke Systems, Inc., an entity that provides software services to the debt buying industry.
+He has served for ten years as a board director and chairman of the audit committee of Irvine Company LLC; is founding audit committee chairman and member of the investment committee of the California State Compensation Insurance Fund; and is chairman of the audit committee of Convoke Systems, Inc., an entity that provides software services to the debt buying industry.
 He is Emeritus General Counsel and former audit committee chairman of the Marine Corps University Foundation, Inc. Board of Trustees.
 Mr. Quinlan holds a Master of Laws in Taxation, has represented major financial institutions in matters ranging from governance and compliance to cyber security and has conducted and directed complex financial, tax, Foreign Corrupt Practices Act, internal fraud and national security investigations in his civilian and military careers.
 His additional qualifications to serve on the Board include financial forensic accounting training with the Federal Bureau of Investigation, completion of information operations, cyber security and inter-agency professional schools at the national level and corporate network security programs involving multi-national enterprises.